mehulagg/gitlab/doc/user/application_security/index.md

 - Contains no new vulnerabilities when compared to the target branch.
 - Contains only new vulnerabilities of `low` or `medium` severity.

+When the License-Check merge request rule is enabled, additional approval is required if a merge request contains a denied license.
+For more details, see [Enabling license approvals within a project](../compliance/license_compliance/index.md#enabling-license-approvals-within-a-project).

 ### Enable the Vulnerability-Check rule